Dsnowz/alx-zero_day/README.md

-My reade is now update
+My readme is now update